vukonam/react-native-qrcode-scanner/README.md

 ## Usage

-To use react-native-qrcode-scanner, `import` the `react-native-qrcode-scanner` module and use the `<QRCodeScanner />` tag.
+To use react-native-qrcode-scanner, `import` the `react-native-simple-qrcode-scanner` module and use the `<QRCodeScanner />` tag.
 More usage examples can be seen under the `examples/` folder.

 Here is an example of basic usage: